marian-scientific/projects/02001-Alarm Machine/FINAL_REPORT.md

 And then set the first switch to the set (off) position. (if this is not done, the alarm will never go off and the countdown will overflow)

+### The Accuracy of the Clock Circuit

+A CD4060 counter is in a certain configuration that outputs a usable clock signal that is, in theory, has a period close to 1 second.
+The CD4060 has an oscillator which puts in a signal into many flipflops in series [1].

 A future stream will be conducted to record the accuracy and be placed in a table here.